-Now you will need to find a local farm selling manure and fill your garden into ground level.
+You will need to find a local farm selling manure and fill your garden to ground level.

 This is so important when starting a vegetable garden.
-If you must buy bags of soil it is going to cost you.
+If you must buy bags of soil, it will cost you.
 We used a local farmer who was selling manure for cheap.

 We filled up the bed of our truck and dumped it in.
-For $20 we had the garden full and ready to plant.
-Now since we live out in the country with more animals we are creating our own compost.
+For $20 we had the garden complete and ready to plant.
+Since we live out in the country with more animals, we create our compost.

 Tips for Soil: